Best Gear For Great Lakes River Salmon

 Lures can be a great bait for salmon.
 You need to make sure you use the right ones that the salmon actually want to eat and also ones that won’t break or have the hooks bend on a big salmon.
 Cheap quality lures do not work well for big salmon.

-Salmon Like flashy erratic moving lures.
+Salmon Like flashy, erratic, moving lures.
 These lures below are some of my most productive lures.
 Read the description for tips on how to best use them.

 Kwikfish X-Treme lures